How Much Do Clothes Cost in Bolivia? A Complete Guide

 Clothing expenses in Bolivia, all the details and numbers

-Reading Time: 9 minutes
+Reading Time: 8 minutes

-The real cost of clothes in Bolivia
+The Real Cost of Clothing in Bolivia

-Apparel & clothes (per month)$22
+Apparel & Clothes (per month)$22

-1 clothing change (normal clothes – unbranded)$50
+1 Outfit (normal clothes – unbranded)$50

-1 clothing change (normal clothes – branded)$120
+1 Outfit (normal clothes – branded)$120

 Jeans$7.14

-Casual shoes$14.29
+Casual Shoes$14.29

 Jacket$8.57